 Reducing steps required in forecasting process, especially in large scale operations, is possible due to advancements in InstantML.
 We took forecasting to the next level and unlocked the use of machine learning technology to work almost in real time.
 How does it work?

 TIM will then generate a model and produce a forecast in one single request.
 The model is then discarded, as the next time a forecast is required the entire process is simply repeated.
 This is inherently different to AutoML.
-All TIM needs to know from a user is how many steps ahead the forecast should be calculated.
+All TIM needs to know from the user is how many steps ahead the forecast should be calculated.

 It is especially advantageous if data availability scheme changes often or if forecasts are required ad-hoc, i.e. at any time of a day.